Huawei Mate 9: Hardware

-The Mate 9 is a phablet with all-metal body.
-It uses a 5.9-inch display with Full HD resolution (1920x1080 pixels) and sloping 2.5D shielded glass.
+The Mate 9 is a phablet with an all-metal body.
+It uses a 5.9-inch display with Full HD resolution (1920×1080 pixels) and sloping 2.5D shielded glass.
 The Mate 9 also included an FPC1025 fingerprint sensor, which is produced by Fingerprint Cards of Sweden.
 The fingerprint sensor uses a 4-level security system for speed and accuracy.

 The Mate 9 has an octa-core HiSilicon Kirin 960 chipset, which features an ARM Cortex-A73/A53 Octa-core CPU and Mali G71 Octa-core GPU, which reduces power consumption by 15 percent.
 According to Huawei, the chipset is "the fastest [it has] built."
-It includes 4,000 mAh high-density battery with Huawei's SuperCharge technology, which allows 58 percent charge in half-an-hour and a full charge in 90 minutes.
+It includes a 4000 mAh high-density battery with Huawei's SuperCharge technology, which allows 58 percent charge in half an hour and a full charge in 90 minutes.
 The battery provides the Mate 9 with over two days of battery life.

 It supports GSM, UMTS, LTE-TDD, LTE-FDD networks (support bands vary by models).
 In some countries, the Dual SIM version is available.
 The Mate 9 supports Wi-Fi, GPS, Bluetooth and NFC.

 The dual camera module is powered by Leica.
 The rear (main) camera is compounded with f/2.2 12-megapixel color camera and one f/2.2 20-megapixel monochrome camera, which lets users take two images together to produce an image with more detail.
 The monochrome lens can be used separately.
-It also includes “lossless zoom” and “4-in-1 hybrid focus”, which allows users to zoom in on a subject without worrying about degrading the quality of the photo, and a combination of laser, phase detection, depth, and contrast focus.
-The Mate 9 also features 4K video, and a front-facing 8MP camera.
+It also includes "lossless zoom" and "4-in-1 hybrid focus", which allows users to zoom in on a subject without worrying about degrading the quality of the photo, and a combination of laser, phase detection, depth, and contrast focus.
+The Mate 9 also features 4K video and a front-facing 8 MP camera.

 The Mate 9 comes in Space Gray, Moonlight Silver, Champagne Gold, Mocha Brown, Ceramic White and black (only available in China).
-It's equipped with 4 GB RAM, 64 GB ROM, and microSD support up to 256GB.
-It also provides 4GB+32GB and 6GB+128GB versions.
+It's equipped with 4 GB RAM, 64 GB ROM, and microSD support up to 256 GB.
+It also provides 4 GB+32 GB and 6 GB+128 GB versions.
 There is a mono SIM version with lower camera sensor.

 Huawei also released the Porsche Design Limited Edition of Mate 9, which combines Porsche Design's signature aesthetic with Huawei's technology.
-It's equipped with 6 GB RAM, 256 GB ROM and a 5.5-inch curved AMOLED display, with WQHD resolution (2560x1440 pixels) and AMOLED technology.
+It's equipped with 6 GB RAM, 256 GB ROM and a 5.5-inch curved AMOLED display, with WQHD resolution (2560×1440 pixels) and AMOLED technology.
 The edition is available in Graphite Black only.